myclevorname/narser/README.md

 NOTE: Not to be confused with the [Narser](https://github.com/Nacorpio/Narser) parser generator, which is 9 years old.
 See also [narz](https://github.com/water-sucks/narz), another Zig-based alternative.

+DO NOT run on a filesystem with case-insensitive file names as that allows an attacker to write to arbitrary files with the same permissions as the invoking user.

 ## Building

 Narser simultaneously targets the latest stable and nightly releases of Zig.